rlenglet/openfaucet/docs/controller.rst

       describing the fields of the flow.

     :param cookie: An opaque value issued by the controller.
 0xffffffffffffffff is reserved and must not be used.
+Ignored for :const:`~openfaucet.ofproto.OFPFC_DELETE` and
+      :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands.
     :type cookie: 64-bit unsigned integer

     :param command: The action to perform by the datapath, either